awsdocs/amazon-msk-developer-guide/doc_source/msk-connect.md

 MSK Connect continuously monitors connector health and delivery state, patches and manages the underlying hardware, and autoscales the connectors to match changes in throughput\.

-To get started using MSK Connect, see [Getting Started Using MSK Connect](msk-connect-getting-started.md)\.
+To get started using MSK Connect, see [Getting started using MSK Connect](msk-connect-getting-started.md)\.

 To learn about the AWS resources that you can create with MSK Connect, see [Connectors](msk-connect-connectors.md), [Plugins](msk-connect-plugins.md), and [Workers](msk-connect-workers.md)\.